bcnmy/docs/versioned_docs/version-3.0/tutorials/nodejs/batchingTransactions.md

   BiconomySmartAccountV2,
-} from "@biconomy/account"; // Default entry point and smart account module from Biconomy import { Wallet, ethers, providers } from "ethers"; // ethers for interacting with the Ethereum blockchain import { ChainId } from "@biconomy/core-types"; // Chain IDs for different blockchains supported by Biconomy import {
+} from "@biconomy/account"; // Default entry point and smart account module from Biconomy import { Wallet, ethers, providers } from "ethers"; // ethers for interacting with the Ethereum blockchain import {
   IPaymaster,
   BiconomyPaymaster,